Pipe Sizing and Flow Calculation Software

 In order to be able to use the equivalent length method as given in Equation (2) the Le/D values used should strictly be relevant to the roughness of the piping in use.
 In practice the differences are often not important because of the "minor" nature of the pressure drop through the fittings.
 In the example given here the difference is 44%, and if this applies to the minor loss which is (say) 15% of the overall loss the effective error in the pipeline pressure drop is only 7% and this could well be within the overall tolerance of the calculation.

 Nevertheless, it is best to be aware of how reported Le/D values were obtained and to what piping they can be applied.
 Unfortunately the Le/D values listed in texts do not usually mention the piping material, but in most cases it will be clean commercial steel pipe.
 The inability of the equivalent length method to automatically cope with changes in pipe roughness is a disadvantage of this method.
+We have prepared comprehensive tables of Equivalent Length Values as a function of pipe roughness in another of our articles.

 The resistance coefficient (K) method is totally independent of the pipe roughness and the material of the attached piping is irrelevant when this method is used to calculate minor losses.